What is a microchip and why is it important?

 Microchipping is available for non-shelter pets as well for $40.

-The procedure is very quick and walk-ins are always welcome.
+The procedure is very quick and walk-ins are no longer welcome, but appts. are.

 ISO (International) microchips are available upon request and cost $60.